 The permanent Mackintosh Interpretation Centre or 'Mack' Centre, designed by Gareth Hoskins Architects, celebrates Glasgow's most famous architect and explores his life and work.
 This is the point from which visitors can climb the Mackintosh Tower and experience fantastic panoramas over the city.

-The Lighthouse is Scotland’s Centre for Design and Architecture and throughout the year hosts a varied programme of exhibitions on the subject of architecture and the impact of design.
-Visit The Lighthouse website to see the current exhibitions and events.
+The Lighthouse hosts a varied programme of exhibitions and events on the subject of architecture and the impact of design throughout the year.